alphagov/inside-government-admin-guide/creating-documents/statistics-announcements.md

 * provide context if there are statistics with similar titles
 * not repeat the title and summary
 * not summarise what the publication says

-##Cancelling a statistics announcement

-You may be asked to cancel a statistics announcement from the release calendar because the statistics are no longer due to be published.
-When you cancel the announcement it will remain in the calendar until a month after the planned publication date.
-There will be a note on the page which explains why the statistics have been cancelled.

-**Important:** This is different to deleting a duplicate announcement or one published in error.
-In those cases you should raise a Zendesk ticket to ask for the announcement to be deleted.

-###How to cancel a statistics announcement

-Select the announcement you want to cancel from the list of statistics announcements.

-Click on the ‘Cancel statistics release’ button towards the bottom right of the page.

-A box will appear which asks you to give the ‘Official reason for cancellation’.
-This is a mandatory field which will appear on the website.

-Once you’ve added your text to the box, select the ‘Publish cancellation’ button.
-The announcement is now cancelled and will stay at the top of the release calendar until a month after the planned publication date.